prateekM59/demo_gmail/README.md

 How to run:

-Install Node
+--Install Node

-Make sure you have Node in your path
+--Make sure you have Node in your path

-Download this package
+--Download this package

-Go to root folder of this package
+--Go to root folder of this package

-Run Node static.js
+--Run Node static.js

 Server will run at localhost:3000